 The TUM RGB-D dataset~\cite{Sturm2012} is widely used for evaluating SLAM systems.
 The dataset has RGB-D sequences with ground truth camera trajectories available.
 We run experiments on a subset of sequences that are commonly used for SLAM evaluation~\cite{MurArtal2017}.
 Following \cite{Sturm2012}, we adapt the absolute trajectory error (ATE) as the baseline metric.

-For each data sequence, four estimated camera trajectories, T1, T2, T3, and T4, are used as benchmarking data.
-The trajectories are from SLAM systems with different characteristics.
+For each data sequence, four 3D reconstruction estimates, $M_1$, $M_2$, $M_3$, and $M_4$ are used as benchmarking data.
+These estimates are from SLAM systems with different characteristics.
 The results are reported in Fig.~\ref{fig:tum_eval_metric}.
-For better visualization, T1 to T4 are sorted with the ATE metric.
+For better visualization, $M_1$ to $M_4$ are sorted with the ATE metric.

 \textbf{Key observation.} In the results, the proposed metric DMP can report the same ascending order as the ATE metric in most cases.
 This means our metric can provide similar evaluation results as the ATE.